jwcha1030/CS416_GroupProject/README.md

 >Django <br>

 **Installation for Front-end** <br>
->Git clone the repository and go to the "frontend" directory.
+>Git clone the repository and go to the "frontend" directory. <br>
->Install packages and run the application by the following commands.
+>Install packages and run the application by the following commands. <br>
->Open localhost:3000 on Chrome Browser, if it does not automatically load on your machine.
+>Open localhost:3000 on Chrome Browser, if it does not automatically load on your machine. <br>

 ```
->npm install
+npm install
->npm start
+npm start
 ```

 **Instructions for Deployment** <br>
->Change directory to "frontend".
+>Change directory to "frontend". <br>
->Initialize Firebase setups.
+>Initialize Firebase setups. <br>
->Run build and deploy.
+>Run build and deploy. <br>
 ```
->npm run build
+npm run build
->firebase deploy
+firebase deploy
 ```

 **Envrionment and Settings**
->This project has been tested on running Chrome 86.0.4240.111 (Official Build) (64-bit) on various devices, including mobile devices.
+>This project has been tested on running Chrome 86.0.4240.111 (Official Build) (64-bit) on various devices, including mobile devices. <br>
 >This project is also extensively built for Chrome Browser.
-Other browsers may behave diffrently in stylings.
+Other browsers may behave diffrently in stylings. <br>